 Some companies, including many drug and medical-device makers, already have more information than they know what to do with, says Pratap Khedkar, managing principle of consulting firm ZS Associates.
 “Everyone in Silicon Valley wants to start with data.
 They think, if we get all the data, then magic will happen,” Khedkar says.
 More important, he argues, is asking the right questions, which can often be answered with just a few sources.
 In Search Of The Golden Prescription Pad, Bloomberg Businessweek, Feb 8, 2016.[Update]

 Data is a wonderful thing.
 It can give us insights into our team, project or organization that can all but assure that we deliver our projects on time and with good quality.
 But getting good data and coaxing out of it the insights we need is often not easy.
-For me the best approach has always been to first see the phenomena that is going on in the organization (e.g., always delivering projects late, not fixing defects when promised, etc.) and then finding data that accurately describes that phenomena.
+For me the best approach was always to first see the phenomena that is going on in the organization (e.g., always delivering projects late, not fixing defects when promised, etc.) and then finding data that accurately describes that phenomena.
 Once we’ve done this we then had truly profound insight that would guide us and be predictive of how our project would unfold.

 See why Getting Good Data Is Hard